BIOL548O/BIOL548O.github.io/munge01.md

 * [ten commandments of entering data for R](http://www.seascapemodels.org/rstats/rspatial/2015/11/13/data-commandments.html)

 You can also see these from Rstudio if you type `browseVignettes(package = "dplyr")`

+## Homework 2 is coming up!

+Come next class (Thursday) with the most _raw_ version of your data you can find.
+This might be the spreadsheet you typed in when you recorded your data, or which was emailed to you.
+It may be a series of text files that you received from your instrument.
+It might even be a link to a shared folder on Dropbox, or some other online source of information.